Votok/ai-academy-rag-chatbot/README.md

 - **Document Processing**: Load and process PDF documents and MP4 video transcripts
 - **Vector Embeddings**: Generate and store embeddings using OpenAI for efficient retrieval
 - **ChromaDB Integration**: Persistent vector database for semantic search
-- **RAG Pipeline**: Retrieve relevant context and generate responses using OpenAI
+- **RAG Pipeline**: Retrieve relevant context and generate responses using OpenAI GPT
-- **Voice Integration**: Whisper support for audio transcription from MP4 files
+- **Audio Transcription**: OpenAI Whisper API integration for MP4 audio transcription
-- **Smart Caching**: Transcript caching to avoid re-processing videos
+- **Smart Caching**: Transcript caching with modification tracking and partial transcript resume capability
+- **Query Logging**: Automatic logging of all queries and responses to `queries.log` with timestamps
+- **CLI Interface**: Rich terminal interface with progress bars and formatted output using typer and rich

 ## Quick Start